clusterio/clusterio/plugins/inventory_sync/README.md

     npm install @clusterio/plugin-inventory_sync
     npx clusteriomaster plugin add @clusterio/plugin-inventory_sync

-Substitute clusteriomaster with clusterioslave or clusterioctl if this a dedicate slave or ctl installation respectively.
+Substitute clusteriomaster with clusterioslave or clusterioctl if this a dedicated slave or ctl installation respectively.

 ## Method of operation

-This plugin does even based synchronization of inventories.
+This plugin does event based synchronization of inventories.
 The data flow is as follows:

 1. Player joins server, gets put in spectator mode